What is the Kairi Relative Index (KRI)?

 When the KRI is significantly high above zero, the asset is probably overbought (overvalued).
 This can be a selling signal to traders, expecting for mean-reversal or corrective pullback.
 A KRI significantly down below zero is a signal of oversold (undervalued), and traders typically make buy decisions based on the information.

 The Relative Strength Index (RSI) is another type of momentum oscillator, which is now used more often than the KRI.
 It measures the speed of price movements.
-Different from the KRI, which compares the current asset price and the moving average, the RSI compares the previous average gain and loss with the current gain and loss.
+Unlike the KRI, which compares the current asset price and the moving average, the RSI compares the previous average gain and loss with the current gain and loss.

 The RSI moves between 0 and 100 with a threshold at 70.
 Typically, an RSI above 70 indicates the asset may be oversold (overvalued), while a value below 30 indicates the asset is oversold (undervalued) and gives a selling signal.